KatCh4n/KatCh4n.github.io/README.md

 Sliding site (left right) when clicking other links Voice recordings of tldr for accessibility and other option Audio recordings of 'trait swapping' and other points.
+Make vegantips game 'pig escape'.
+Focus on each nutrient/vitamin and debunk false claims with studies on site.

 Misc
 ----